 But, it’s not all bad!
 As the world has been forced to pivot and adapt to the ‘new normal,’ we’ve seen a lot of exciting and positive changes in the social media world.
 From innovative tools that make it easier to connect across vast distances to brand new ways to create content (Reels, anyone?), a lot has happened.

-Alas, this is not a ‘year in review’ post — because 2021 has had more than enough airtime if you ask us!
-Nope, today is all about looking into the future of social media and dang, it looks bright so we might need sunglasses!
-Join us as we put our fortune teller caps on and predict the 10 social media trends that are going to be huge in 2022.
+Today is all about looking into the future of social media and dang, it looks bright so we might need sunglasses!
+Join us as we put our fortune teller caps on and predict the 10 social media trends that are going to be huge in 2023.